 To get approved, they need a photo of your passport / a birth certificate / ImmiCard.
 The photos you take must clearly show Full Legal Names including middle names and surnames, Gender, Date of Birth, Birth City and Country.

 Uber needs your driving records to be able to evaluate if you deserve to drive with them.
 The record is a note regarding the history of the violation that has been recorded against your driving license.
-They only requires you to download the online record.
-Find out more about Driving Record by logging in driver-partner account page.
+They only require you to download the online record.
+Find out more about Driving Record by logging in the driver-partner account page.

-Uber Car Documents Requirements in New South Wales
+Uber Car Requirements

 The car requirements applied to ensure that your vehicle is ready to hit the road and comply with Uber vehicle standard as well as New South Wales transportation regulations.

 Most cars with 4-doors sold around Australia should meet the requirements to drive for UberX.
 They did not point out car brands and eligible models for these vehicle options.

 They only specify car models and year for premium vehicle options which include UberAssist, UberBLACK, UberXL, UberSELECT, UberBLACK SUV and UberLUX.
 To find out more about this you can read Eligible Car based on Uber Vehicle Options.